Bitmillex/whitepaper/README.md

+# Whitepaper Documents

+# onepage.pdf
+A one-page summary of Bitmillex and our ICO

+# whitepaperv2_english.pdf
+The Bitmillex whitepaper in English

+# whitepaperv2_french.pdf
+The Bitmillex whitepaper in French

+# whitepaperv2_japanese.pdf
+The Bitmillex whitepaper in Japanese

-# whitepaper
+# whitepaperv2_spanish.pdf
-The Bitmillex whitepaper in English, French, Japanese and Spanish as well as a one-page summary of Bitmillex.
+The Bitmillex whitepaper in Spanish

-If you wish to request the whitepaper in another language please contact *****@bitmillex.com
+If you wish to request the whitepaper in another language please contact _________